thedanmaor/mongo-infra-docker-security-addon/README.md

 mv mongo-infra-docker-security-addon/* .
 rm -rf mongo-infra-docker-security-addon
 ```
 2. Run `bash security-extras.sh`  and choose the option `Deploy-Secure-Sample` & Run `kubectl delete pod/my-replica-sample-0` in order to speed along the re-deployment process.
-(This process will take ~10-15 mins).
+(This process will take ~10-15 mins). _**The Secure sample is pre-configured to use MongoDB version `8.0.4-ent`**_
 4. Run `bash security-extras.sh`  and choose the option `Deploy-MDB-User`(This process takes ~1 mins).

 ### Cleanup